How to Live Stream on YouTube: A Step-by-Step Guide

 Whether you’re taking visitors behind the scenes, showing your product in action, or highlighting a special event, live streaming is essential for establishing your online presence and spreading awareness of your business.
 More than a platform for entertainment, YouTube Live is an important tool for building lasting relationships with your audience and growing your customer base.

-While YouTube is an excellent video hosting site, it’s also a good idea to place your content on as many platforms as possible.
+While YouTube is an excellent video platform, it’s also a good idea to place your content on as many places as possible online.
 In addition to going live on YouTube, reach additional viewers by streaming live videos directly on your website.
 That helps your audience get to know you, and encourages them to linger on your site and explore your brand.
-Check out Wix Video to get started.
+Check out this video maker to get started.

 By Rebecca Strehlow